-Then they who there her fellows were to be Bore up her body, groaning heavily,

-Unto the chamber whither fate had led

-Her feet that morn; and there upon the bed

-They laid her body, and then sat around,

-With heavy heads and hair that swept the ground,

-To weep the passing of those happy days

-When many an one their happy lot would praise.

-But now and then, when bitterly would sting

-The loss of some nigh-reached and longed-for thing,

-Into a wail their weeping would arise.
+Then they who there her fellows were to be Bore up her body, groaning heavily, Unto the upper chamber where that day She came before, and on the bed did lay The wretched maid, and then they sat around, With heavy heads and hair that swept the ground, To weep the passing of those happy days When many an one their happy lot would praise.
+But now and then, when bitterly would sting The loss of some nigh-reached desired thing, To a loud wail their weeping would arise.

-Then in a while did Danaë ope her eyes,
+Then in a while did Danae ope her eyes,

 And to her aching forehead raised her hand;

 But when she saw that wan, dishevelled band,

 She soon remembered this was no ill dream,

-But that all things were e'en as they did seem.
+But that all things were e'en as they did seem,

 Then she arose, but soon upon the bed

 Sank down again, and hid her troubled head,

 And moaned and moaned, and when a damsel came

-And touched her hand, and called her by her name
+And touched her hand, and called her by her name,

 She knew her not, but turned her head away:

 Nor did she know when dark night followed day.

-So passed by many a day in mourning sore, And weariness oppressed her evermore In that unhappy prison-house of brass; And yet a little the first sting did pass That smote her, and she ate and drank and slept, And fair and bright her body Venus kept, Yea, such a grace the sea-born goddess fair Did to her, that the ripples of her hair Grew brighter, and the colour in her face And lovely lips waned not in that sad place; And daily grew her limbs in goodlihead; Till as she lay upon the golden bed, You would have thought the Queen herself had come To meet some love far from her golden home.
-And once it happed at the first hour of day In golden morn upon her bed she lay, Newly awakened to her daily woe, And heard the rough sea beat the rocks below, The wheeling sea-gull screaming on the wing, Sea-swallows swift, and many a happy thing, Till bitterly the tears ran down her cheek, And stretching forth her arms and fingers weak, Twixt moans these piteous helpless words she said:-"O Queen Diana, make me now thy maid, And take me from this place and set me down
+So passed by many a day in mourning sore,

+And weariness oppressed her evermore

+In that unhappy prison-house of brass;

+And yet a little the first sting did pass

+That smote her, and she ate and drank and slept,

+And fair and bright her body Venus kept,

+Yea, such a grace the sea-born goddess fair

+Did to her, that the ripples of her hair

+Grew brighter, and the colour in her face

+And lovely lips waned not in that sad place;

+And rounder grew her limbs from day to day;

+Yea, as upon the golden bed she lay,

+You would have thought the Queen herself had come

+To meet some love far from her golden home.

+And once it happed at the first hour of day In golden morn upon her bed she lay, Newly awakened to her daily woe, And heard the rough sea beat the rocks below,

+The wheeling sea-gull screaming on the wing,

+Sea-swallows swift, and many a happy thing,

+Till bitterly the tears ran down her cheek,

+And stretching forth her arms and fingers weak,

+'Twixt moans these piteous helpless words she said:-

+"O Queen Diana, make me now thy maid,

+And take me from this place and set me down

+By the boar-haunted hills, that oak-woods crown,

+Amid thy crowd of trim-girt maidens fair.

-"And shall I not be safe from men-folk there, Thou cruel King, when she is guarding me, The mighty maid from whom the shepherds flee, When in the gathering dusk 'twixt day and night,
+"And shall I not be safe from men-folk there, Thou cruel King, when she is guarding me, The mighty maid from whom the shepherds flee, When in the gathering dusk 'twixt day and night, The dead leaves tell them of her footsteps light, Because they mind how dear Actæon bought The lovely sight for which he never sought, Diana naked in the water wan.